Fanta0990/WHSTechNotes/journal.md

 | Thorne | invisibility | Underwater Rescue |
 | Silver | Mind Control | Retrived Stole goods |
 | Tangier | Shapeshifting | Extract Prisoners |

+# March 17, 2025
+I have interactions with technology by using them to start up rides at my work.
+It could of been a screen, an example being 4D theater or 2 buttons on a consel like at carousel.
+It helped me do my job.
+I cannot connect anything i used for work for school.